 You will then drive to Agra railway station (70 Km) to board the superfast air-conditioned train to New Delhi.
 After arrival in New Delhi, transfer to hotel.

 Today you will explore the old and new city of Delhi.
-Delhi is India’s second largest metropolis next to Mumbai, which is located in the northern part of the country.
+Delhi, located in the northern part of the country, is India’s second largest metropolis next to Mumbai.
 The architectural features in the city are similar to those which can be seen in Athens, Rome and Istanbul.
 You’ll be mesmerized by the 100-foot, red-stone boundary walls of the Red Fort built during the 17th century.
-Opposite this ancient structure is the Jama Masjid, built in 1656.
+Opposite this ancient structure is the Jama Masjid, built-in 1656.
 It is the largest mosque in India where 20,000 people can pray together.
 You will also tour the town in a Rickshaw.
 Along the streets of old Delhi you will see the Raj Ghat, Mahatma Gandhi (Father of the Nation) Memorial, which is close to the river Yamuna.
 Next, you will visit the Humayun Tomb of the second Mughal emperor, which was completed by his wife during the 16th century.
 The Qutub Minar, a 220-foot tower made by one of the first Muslim leaders in India, was built between 1199 and 1368 AD.
 It runs counter to Rashtrapati Bhawan, the residence of the President of India.
-There you’ll see the buildings of government and parliament and India Gate which is 130-foot wall built in memory of the soldiers who died during the First World War.
-Overnight stay in New Delhi!
+There you’ll see the buildings of government and parliament and India Gate which is 130-foot wall built-in memory of the soldiers who died during the First World War.
+Overnight stay in New Delhi.